 Mexicans who speak no English (After all, it is their country.)

-I am not saying this is bad, just that it is and who we are.
+I am not saying this is bad, just that it is and it's who we are.
 I do it too when I'm home.
 Let everyone know my schedule.
 We have schedules.
 An hour for this, two for that.
 How much can we cram into, excuse me I mean accomplish, in a day.